sphinx-doc/sphinx/doc/ext/autosummary.rst

 The :mod:`sphinx.ext.autosummary` extension does this in two parts:

-1. There is an :dir:`autosummary` directive for generating summary listings that contain links to the documented items, and short summary blurbs extracted from their docstrings.
+1. There is an :rst:dir:`autosummary` directive for generating summary listings that contain links to the documented items, and short summary blurbs extracted from their docstrings.

-2. The convenience script :program:`sphinx-autogen` or the new :confval:`autosummary_generate` config value can be used to generate short "stub" files for the entries listed in the :dir:`autosummary` directives.
+2. The convenience script :program:`sphinx-autogen` or the new :confval:`autosummary_generate` config value can be used to generate short "stub" files for the entries listed in the :rst:dir:`autosummary` directives.
    These by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive.

-.. directive:: autosummary
+.. rst:directive:: autosummary

    Insert a table that contains links to documented items, and a short summary blurb (the first sentence of the docstring) for each of them.
-The :dir:`autosummary` directive can also optionally serve as a :dir:`toctree` entry for the included items.
+The :rst:dir:`autosummary` directive can also optionally serve as a :rst:dir:`toctree` entry for the included items.

    For example, ::